gasparian/multiclass-semantic-segmentation/README.md

 *tsharpen is just (x_0^t + ... +x_i^t)/N*

 I use simple arithmetic mean, but you can try, for instance, geometric mean, tsharpen and etc.
-As the post-processing step, I detect and replace clusters of a certain area with background class, which leads to a "jitter" effect on small and far masks (check out `/utils/utils.py-->DropClusters`).
+As the post-processing step, I detect and replace clusters of a certain area with background class, which leads to a "jitter" effect on a small and far situated masks (check out `/utils/utils.py-->DropClusters`).

 ### Training results